loggin-js/loggin-js/README.md

 ## News <!-- omit in toc -->
-* **Browser** support is beeing **deprecated**, development will be discontinued and will be removed from Loggin'JS in version `2.0.0`.
-It's beeing deprecated because it's limiting me on the features I could be adding to the NodeJS version.
+* **Browser** support is being **deprecated**, the development will be discontinued and removed from Loggin'JS in version `2.0.0`.
+It's being deprecated because it's limiting me on the features I could be adding to the NodeJS version.

 ## Table Of Content <!-- omit in toc -->
 - [Getting Started](#getting-started)